 Conclusion

 By looking over the listed areas, you can help to supply yourself with a more energy-efficient home that’ll save you hundreds, if not thousands, of dollars per year on your electric bill.
-This not only helps to save you money but could also provide for greener earth in the future.
+This not only helps to save you money but could also provide for a greener earth in the future.
 Just remember that while the above is helpful, there is still no substitute for a professional inspection, so after doing your own home energy audit be sure also to schedule a professional inspection when it is affordable and practical.